prosodylab/Prosodylab-Aligner/README.md

 ## Citation

-Please you use this tool, we would appreciate if you cited the following paper:
+Please you use this tool; we would appreciate if you cited the following paper:

 Gorman, Kyle, Jonathan Howell and Michael Wagner.
 2011.
 Prosodylab-Aligner: A Tool for Forced Alignment of Laboratory Speech.
 Canadian Acoustics.
 39.3.
 192–193.